‘We’re in it for the long haul,’ says owner of Kootenay-to-Kelowna bus line - BC Local News

 Not one round-trip has been missed since Fritz Keller started running a West Kootenay-to-Kelowna bus line last fall.

-His service, called Silver City Stage Lines, is operating better than expected six days a week, and there’s no end in sight.
+His service, Silver City Stage Lines, is operating better than expected six days a week, and there’s no end in sight, he says.

-“We are in it for the long haul,” Keller told the Trail Times.
+“We are in it for the long haul,” Keller told the Rossland News.
 “People are really happy for our service, and it’s very much needed.
 That’s the reason I applied in the first place, I knew how much it meant to a lot of people.”

-The Times contacted Keller to debunk a rumour circulating on social media, and within the community, that he was no longer providing the service.
+The News contacted Keller to debunk a rumour circulating on social media, and within the community, that he was no longer providing the service.

 Keller says his company has not missed one run from the region to Kelowna since the bus connector hit the highway on Oct.
 28, as a way to meet local demand after Greyhound Canada closed shop.